Who won Diaz vs Pettis?

 Diaz vs Pettis stats

-Nate Diaz stepped into the octagon with a record of 19 wins, 11 loses and 0 draws, 5 of those wins coming by the way of knock out and 11 by submission.
+Nate Diaz stepped into the octagon with a record of 19 wins, 11 losses and 0 draws, 5 of those wins coming by the way of knock out and 11 by submission.

-Anthony Pettis made his way to the cage with a record of 22 wins, 8 loses and 0 draws, with 11 of those wins by knock out and 7 by submission.
+Anthony Pettis made his way to the cage with a record of 22 wins, 8 losses and 0 draws, 11 of those wins coming by knock out and 7 by submission.

-The stats suggested Pettis had a large advantage in power over Diaz, boosting at 50% knock out percentage over Diaz's 26%.
+The stats suggested Pettis had a large advantage in power over Diaz, boasting a 50% knock out percentage over Diaz's 26%.

-If the fight went to the ground, their records suggested Diaz had a large advantage over Pettis, boasting at 58% submission rate over Pettis' 32%.
+If the fight went to the ground, their records suggested Diaz had a large advantage over Pettis, boasting a 58% submission rate over Pettis' 32%.

 Diaz had a height advantage of 2 inches over Pettis.
 That also extended to a 3-inch reach advantage.